slbailey/Retrovue/docs/data-model/broadcast-schema.md

 - Unique constraint on (channel_id, schedule_date) ensures one template per channel per broadcast day

-### catalog_asset
+### Asset (from Library Domain)

-Broadcast-approved catalog entries that are eligible for scheduling.
-This is NOT the Library Domain - this is the curated, station-approved broadcast catalog.
-Only catalog entries with `canonical=true` are eligible for scheduling.
+Broadcast-approved assets that are eligible for scheduling.
+Assets from the Library Domain can be scheduled when `state='ready'` and `approved_for_broadcast=true`.
+The Asset table serves as the single source of truth for schedulable content.

 | Column                 | Type        | Description                                                               | Required? | Who writes it                       | Who reads it                                             |
 | ---------------------- | ----------- | ------------------------------------------------------------------------- | --------- | ----------------------------------- | -------------------------------------------------------- |